annb-lab/annb-lab.github.io/_pages/people.md

     body_style: "flex-grow: 1"
   - image_path: /assets/images/keerath_profile.jpg
     excerpt: "<b> Keerath Bhachu</b><br>
     	Keerath is interested in pharmacogenomics and the intersection of genetics and drug treatments.
+She is using deep-mutational scanning as a tool to investigate drug-protein interactions.
 Keerath is funded by a CIHR CGS-M. <br><br>keerath.bhachu[at]mail.utoronto.ca
     	"
     body_style: "flex-grow: 1"
     row_style: "display: flex; width:100%"